-The age-old tradition of worshipping female Goddesses, including respecting a woman’s role in the society, such as mother, aunt, wife, and other female relatives or friends, has always been honoured in India.
+The age-old tradition of worshipping female Goddesses, including respecting a womans role in society, such as mother, aunt, wife, and other female relatives or friends, has always been honoured in India.
 But, does it mean that the country can grow and prosper just by respecting or honouring women?
-No, it needs equality in every sphere of life for the other half of the country’s population.
+No, it needs equality in every sphere of life for the other half of the countrys population.

-Over time, great improvement and development has been witnessed in the condition of women, but real empowerment has eluded them.
-When a woman’s income is at par with a man’s, it means she has “developed”, but is she “empowered”?
-No, this happens only when she becomes capable of taking her own decisions, gains mental strength, is more confident, and in complete control of her life.
+Over time, great improvement and development have been witnessed in the condition of women, but real empowerment has eluded them.
+When a womans income is at par with a mans, it means she has developed, but is she empowered?
+No, this happens only when she becomes capable of taking her own decisions, gains mental strength, is more confident, and is in complete control of her life.

 In India, many women have successful careers, with salaries running into six-seven digits every month.
 However, very few of these women are capable of taking independent decisions about their lives without any interference from their fathers or husbands.

 Empowerment should permeate all spheres of life and not be restrictive.
 Right from the time a girl is born, she should be treated equally competent as a boy, because the mindset of every individual develops right from the beginning.
 Girls should be given the same tasks as boys, without any differentiation.
 This will make them more confident and secure as adults.
 Just like a potter moulds clay to transform it into a vessel of his choice, our confidence, our strength, and our weaknesses take root in our childhood.
 When children are not discriminated against but provided the same opportunities, irrespective of their gender, it will definitely change their attitude and approach to life by the time they attain adulthood.